mshiffman/csComps/README.md

 Run Algs contains the code to run the algorithms on the dataset, and saves the results into either csv or pickle format.

-Website contains the files used to construct our website.